 ACCUPLACER is an online placement test consisting of three assessments: Reading Comprehension, Sentence Skills, and Math.
 All three tests may be taken at the same time for one charge.
 If taken at different times, there is a charge for each test session.

 The math test starts with Elementary Algebra and automatically continues into College Math if the percentage of correct answers is high enough to move up.
 Alternatively, if questions are answered incorrectly the program will drop down to Arithmetic.
-There is no set total number of questions.
 The test will stop when it determines where you should be placed.
 Generally, the better your math skills, the longer the test will take.

 How long are my scores valid for placement?